U.S. Senate rejects witnesses in Trump impeachment trial, clearing way for acquittal

 By a vote of 51-49, the Republican-controlled Senate stopped Democrats’ drive to hear testimony from witnesses like former national security adviser John Bolton, who is thought to have first-hand knowledge of Trump’s efforts to pressure Ukraine to investigate a political rival, former Vice President Joe Biden.

-Trump is seeking re-election in a Nov.
+Trump is seeking re-election in the Nov.
 3 vote.
 Biden is a leading contender for the Democratic nomination to face him.

-In Friday’s first vote on witnesses, only two Republicans, Mitt Romney and Susan Collins, broke with their party and voted with Democrats.
+In Friday’s vote on witnesses, only two Republicans - Mitt Romney, the 2012 Republican presidential nominee, and Susan Collins, who faces a tough re-election in November in her home state of Maine - broke with their party and voted with Democrats.

-The Senate also rejected a later Democratic attempt to call witnesses and acquire evidence, voting 53-47 on party lines to block subpoenas seeking the testimony of Bolton, acting chief of staff Mick Mulvaney, two other administration aides and records from the White House, Pentagon and State Department.

 “America will remember this day, unfortunately, where the Senate did not live up to its responsibilities, where the Senate turned away from truth and went along with a sham trial,” Senate Democratic Leader Chuck Schumer told reporters.